two-hundred/celerity-docs/docs/applications/compute-configuration.md

 The minimum number of replicas per revision to use when deploying to the `azure` target environment and the container service is `containerApps`.

+This only applies to Celerity applications that represent an service that is expected to be reached via HTTP requests (i.e. `celerity/api` and `celerity/workflow` applications).

 **Type**

 number